Scott La Rock: Murder

 On August 27, 1987, D-Nice was assaulted by men upset that he had been talking to one of their ex-girlfriends.
 D-Nice asked La Rock to help defuse the situation.
 Later that day, La Rock, Scotty "Manager Moe" Morris, DJ McBooo, D-Nice and BDP bodyguard Darrell rode a Jeep CJ-7 to the Highbridge Homes Projects building on University Avenue in the South Bronx.

-As they were leaving, bullets were fired through the side and top of the Jeep.
-La Rock struck his head on the dashboard, not realizing at the time he had been struck by a bullet in the back of his head.
-He was driven to Lincoln Hospital.
+As La Rock and his friends drove in the Jeep, bullets were fired through the side and top of the vehicle.
+Witnesses reported La Rock grasped his neck and fell forward which struck his head on the dashboard.
+He did not immediately realize he had been struck by a bullet in the back of his head.
+La Rock was driven to Lincoln Hospital.
 He was conscious as he was wheeled into the emergency department, telling doctors he was feeling cold and tired.
 After lifesaving efforts failed, he was declared brain dead, and his mother later made the decision to terminate life support and donate his organs.

 Two men were arrested and charged with La Rock's murder, but they were acquitted at trial.
 He left behind an infant son.